-In this post, I’ll discuss the easiest approach that I took to setup up a Racket development environment on Emacs.
-Take note, that this is not the only approach available — some did it in arguably better ways.
+In this article, I’ll discuss the easiest approach that I took to setup up a Racket development environment in Emacs.
+Take note, that this is not the only approach available—some did it in arguably better ways.
 In this article, I’ll try to explain the shortest route that I took.

 Table of contents

 Editing Racket code with Emacs has traditionally been done by rudimentary modes that lacked flexibility.
 They were able to evaluate current definitions, last definitions, and entire buffers, for the most part.
 Unfortunately, that didn’t suffice with the way Racket dealt with things.
 A more intelligent way of handling code, was needed.

 Fortunately, you have Geiser.
 There are other major modes that try to do what Geiser does, but I became most comfortable with what Geiser offered.
 Some similar libraries can co-exist with Geiser, too.
 I tried those, but it became too complex, for me.
 I wound up just using Geiser.
 Also, as a semi-related note, I’m using Emacs to edit Racket code because I don’t know of any other editor that does it so well.
 I don’t use DrRacket, except when I need to use its nice GUI debugger.

 My installation method is crude, but it works, at least for me.
 Other installation methods exist, but I couldn’t wrap my brain around them, so I opted instead for something that requires the minimal amount of chore.
 Also, I’m still not sure what are the hidden consequences of not doing it the “elegant” way, presuming there is one.

 Let’s say that you want to install your Geiser files in

 ~/.emacs.d/elisp/.
 You’ll issue the following commands to install Geiser to that location:

 $ mkdir ~/.emacs.d/elisp $ cd ~/.emacs.d/elisp $ git clone http://git.sv.gnu.org/r/geiser.git